 Please note: Some workplaces may require you to obtain a Blue Card and current flu vaccine as part of your placement requirements.

 Vocational placement is structured workplace learning; a vocational placement student log book is developed to support you to meet the requirements of all tasks to be completed during your placement.
 Vocational Placement is an important part of the program that has been designed for students to apply the theoretical knowledge gained to a practical level in a workplace environment.
 This practical approach to learning will prepare students to ease into 100 hours of on the job training required to gain the qualification.
 All students undertaking vocational placement will be required to organise their own transportation to and from the vocational placement host organisation’s facility.

 Please be advised the following documents will be required to be submitted with your enrolment:

 - Proof of ID+ residency: Colour copy of Passport or Driver’s Licence.
 (If passport provided please provide a copy of bank statement or utility bill issued within the last 6 months showing your current residential address)

 - Proof of citizenship: Colour copy of either: current green Medicare card; Birth Certificate; current Australian passport; current New Zealand passport; or Australian citizenship certificate

 - Unique Student Identification Number (USI)

-The Higher Level Skills Program aims to assist individuals to gain the higher level skills required to secure employment or career advancement in a priority industry, or to transition to university.# Please note you must be an existing worker in the community services and health industry, which inlcudes parents and unpaid carers of NDIS participants.
+The Higher Level Skills Program aims to assist individuals to gain the higher level skills required to secure employment or career advancement in a priority industry, or to transition to university.

 For further information on the Certificate IV Higher Level Skills program, refer to https://training.qld.gov.au/providers/funded/higher-level-skills